16 Free Things To Do in Cape Town

 In fact, Signal Hill picnics are so common that there’s actually a cover on the ground to sit on.

 You can drive or take an Uber up Signal Hill.
-There’s free parking at the top, but do be aware that it gets VERY busy if you go at sunset.
-During the day, though, you should be fine.
+There’s free parking, but do be aware that it gets VERY busy if you go at sunset.
+Arrive early!

 12) Browse at the Oranjezicht Market